-Moreover the normal expansion of entire hemiphysis is prevented [Hueter-Volkmann effect–continuous or excessive compressive forces on the epiphysis have an inhibitory effect on growth. ]
+Moreover, the normal expansion of entire hemiphysis is prevented [Hueter-Volkmann effect–continuous or excessive compressive forces on the epiphysis have an inhibitory effect on growth. ]

 A vicious cycle ensues.

-The growth suppression of the lateral condyle of the femur leads to shallow femoral sulcus and increased propensity for the patella to tilt and subluxate laterally.
+The growth suppression of the lateral condyle of the femur leads to shallow femoral sulcus and increased the propensity for the patella to tilt and subluxate laterally.
 In extreme cases, patellar dislocation with or without osteochondral fractures may ensue.